arcusmaximus/SottrModTools/Documentation.md

 This also means you can simply overwrite a resource by a copy of any other resource.
 For example, you could overwrite a material by another and change just one texture reference, keeping the shader references and the other textures.

 ## Text modding

-You can mod the file pcx64-w\local\locals.bin, which contains all the text displayed in the game: menu items, subtitles, outfit names/descriptions, and so on.
+You can mod the file pcx64-w\local\locals.bin ("pc-w" for TR2013), which contains all the text displayed in the game: menu items, subtitles, outfit names/descriptions, and so on.

 As indicated by its extension, it's a binary file, but the extractor automatically converts it to JSON for convenience.
 Once extracted, you can change any text you like.
 To keep an overview,